lm3nitro/Projects/New/Firewall Evasion.md

 </details>

 <details>
-<summary><h3>Mac Spoofing<h3></summary>

-### Fixed Source Port Number:
+<summary><h3>Fixed Port Number<h3></summary>

-Use a specific source port number.
-Scanning from one particular source port number can be helpful if you discover that the firewalls allow incoming packets from particular source port numbers, such as port 53 or 80.
-Without inspecting the packet contents, packets from source TCP port 80 or 443 look like packets from a web server, while packets from UDP port 53 look like responses to DNS queries.
+Scanning from a specific source port can be advantageous if you find that firewalls permit incoming packets from certain ports, such as 53 or 80.
+This strategy can help you navigate around firewall restrictions more effectively.

+### Firewall Rule

-### Creating a firewall rule to allow traffic to IIS server on a specific source port:
+To get started, I created a firewall rule to allow traffic on the IIS server from a specific source port.
+To do this, I navigated to the Windows host and created a new firewall rule:

 ![Pasted image 20240922150229](https://github.com/user-attachments/assets/4613d30d-882b-471d-a75f-103032a94dbc)

 ![Pasted image 20240922150315](https://github.com/user-attachments/assets/4a644684-06b5-457b-999d-4b53d3fa4cab)

+I then configured the rule do that the only allow traffic from specific source ports (8000 and 9999):

 ![Pasted image 20240922150726](https://github.com/user-attachments/assets/ba81035e-031a-48ea-a96d-d556854be2fa)

+This rule will apply to all IPs:

 ![Pasted image 20240922150815](https://github.com/user-attachments/assets/5251819b-ec88-428d-9c58-631921b48f5d)

+Allowed the connection:

 ![Pasted image 20240922150902](https://github.com/user-attachments/assets/7077eb7d-95b7-4ec6-8fc5-4ad6d1e62051)

 ![Pasted image 20240922150941](https://github.com/user-attachments/assets/eb58b0f1-ca6e-485d-9203-16436dcde6a1)

+Named the rule:

 ![Pasted image 20240922151127](https://github.com/user-attachments/assets/4a39870e-4087-449e-8325-d1aa9ca6fab4)